rosh-tom/rosh-tom/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Here are some ideas for you to know what's going on:

 - 🔭 I’m currently working on nothing.
 - 🌱 I’m currently learning Laravel and Vue.js.